cokelaer/colormap/doc/source/quickstart.rst

 There are lots of colormap in matplotlib.
 This is great but some may be missing or it is not obvious to know what the colormap will look like.

-The :class:`colormap.Colormap` class allows you
+The :class:`colormap.colors.Colormap` class allows you
 #. to build easily new colormaps and visualise them
 #. visualise existing colormaps